kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 ## Summary

-kcp today can serve an API only if it can store it.
-Every resource exposed through an `APIResourceSchema` is backed by etcd: a client `POST` writes an object, a controller reconciles it, and the client polls or watches for `status`.
+A resource exposed through an `APIResourceSchema` and served as a CRD is backed by etcd: a client `POST` writes an object, a controller reconciles it, and the client polls or watches for `status`.
 For a whole class of provider APIs this is the wrong shape.
 The client is asking a *question* and wants an *answer*, not a record.

 Kubernetes already has this shape internally. `SubjectAccessReview`, `SelfSubjectReview` and `TokenReview` are submitted with `POST`, answered synchronously in the response body, and never persisted.
 They are implemented as bespoke REST storage inside the API server, so the pattern is unavailable to anyone extending the API surface.

-This proposal introduces **ephemeral resources**: an `APIResourceSchema` may declare that its instances are never persisted, and nominate a webhook that answers requests against them. kcp serves the resource as a normal, discoverable, RBAC-governed API; on `create` it forwards the submitted object to the provider's webhook and returns the webhook's response object to the client.
+This proposal introduces **ephemeral resources**: an `APIExport` may declare that a resource it exposes is served ephemerally, nominating a webhook that answers requests against it. kcp serves the resource as a normal, discoverable, RBAC-governed API; on `create` it forwards the submitted object to the provider's webhook and returns the webhook's response object to the client.
 Nothing reaches storage.

 ## Motivation